learn-academy-2021-alpha/week-2-assessment-stephbegle/interview-questions-2.md

   Researched answer: The necessary elements we need are script tags and some html-like JSX tags wrapped around the desired message to be displayed in the browser.

+  // to add on to this (during review with everyone), it needs a class that extends a React Component that containst a render and a return, and needs a React Fragment that will encase the elements.

   https://medium.com/the-andela-way/understanding-react-components-37f841c1f3bb